clube-fed/essential-templates/README.md

 ## Admin console setup
 ### Display Theme
-Create display theme and select it from the Display Theme dropdown in admin console like normal.
-This will essentially only be used for displaying heading styles accurately within the axis editor, since we don't have the ability to insert anything different into its head tag.
-This is purpose of the `ClientSpecificTheme.scss` file.
+Create a display theme and select it from the Display Theme dropdown in admin console like normal.
+This will essentially only be used for displaying heading styles accurately within the Editor, since we don't have the ability to insert anything different into its head tag.
+This is purpose of the `ClientSpecificTheme.scss` file in the downloaded package.
 ### Mobile Web tab
 Append in `<head>` above scripts:
 ```